ophub/amlogic-s9xxx-openwrt/README.md

 - ### Backup/Restore Original EMMC System

-Supports backing up/restoring the `EMMC` to a `SD card` or a `USB flash drive`.
-We recommend that you backup the Android TV system that comes with the box before installing the OpenWrt system in a brand-new box for future use in restoring the TV system, etc.
+Supports backing up and restoring the `EMMC` partition via `TF/SD/USB`.
+It is recommended to back up the original Android TV system before installing OpenWrt on a brand-new box, in case you need to restore it later.

-Please boot OpenWrt system from a `SD card` or a `USB flash drive`, then from the browser, Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command
+Please boot OpenWrt system from a `SD card` or a `USB flash drive`, then access OpenWrt via browser at its IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command

 ```yaml
 openwrt-ddbr